 From direct and easy migration of Excel data into Lists, to instant access from anywhere in Teams, Lists continues the principle of bringing content and conversation together in one integrated experience.
 You can communicate and share across your business by adding an existing list to a Teams channel or collaborate across Teams to build a new list.

-SharePoint list users will be familiar with many of the core functions and will be pleased to discover that Lists app lists and SharePoint lists are identical, MS Lists builds on the trusted SharePoint platform with new user experiences and capabilities that all lists – past and present – can benefit from.
+SharePoint list users will be familiar with many of the core functions and will be pleased to discover that Lists app lists and SharePoint lists are identical, Microsoft Lists builds on the trusted SharePoint platform with new user experiences and capabilities that all lists – past and present – can benefit from.

 Your lists may be long and low priority, or short and strategic, they may be simple or complex but whatever the purpose of a list it’s always important to making working with others on shared lists both efficient and manageable.
 When sharing your lists, you can choose to share all or part, you can choose to give edit or read-only permissions, you can share individual items, set expirations dates or require a password for access.
 Invitees to a shared list can comment either on the full list, or against individual list items.